Sorry, no posts matched your criteria.

 Step 5: Attach the Disposal to the Sink Mount

-1. Line up the disposal with the mounting ring tabs.
+• Line up the disposal with the mounting ring tabs.

-2. Insert and rotate clockwise until locked.
+• Insert and rotate clockwise until locked in place.

 Step 6: Connect Plumbing & Dishwasher Hose

-1. Attach the discharge tube from the disposal to the drainpipe.
+• Attach the discharge tube from the disposal to the drainpipe.

-2. If connecting a dishwasher, remove the knockout plug first.
+• If connecting a dishwasher, remove the knockout plug first.

-3. Secure with slip nuts and gaskets.
+• Secure with slip nuts and gaskets.

 Step 7: Test the Setup

-1. Turn on the electricity on the breaker.
+• Turn on power at the breaker.

-2. Run cold water into the sink.
+• Run cold water into the sink.

 Common Installation Mistakes to Avoid

-• Not removing the dishwasher knockout plug.
+• Failing to remove the dishwasher knockout plug.

-• Over-tightening fittings (causing cracks).
+• Over-tightening fittings (which can cause cracks).

-DIY vs Professional Installation
+DIY vs. Professional Installation

 Troubleshooting Common Problems